NEUROBEACON FOUNDATION

 The brain has often been compared to a supercomputer, partly because of its rapid computational abilities but also because of its incredible capacity to store a lifetime's worth of information and memories.
 From the spaces between the synapses to the broader structures, this lecture covers the networks that allow the brain to store masses of memories.

-To Be Or Not To Brain Bee
+To Be or Not to Brain Bee

 For ages, people have investigated how just three pounds of brain tissue can create someone's entire personality and explain the complexity of human behavior.
 This lecture does a deep dive in pinpointing the brain structures involved in information processing, language, and decision-making.